UIUCLearningLanguageLab/LabWebsite/README.md

 # LabWebsite

-The webiste for the UIUC Learnign and Language Lab is under git veruion control.
+The webiste for the UIUC Learnign and Language Lab is under git version control.
-It is a static website built in the hugo framework and used the foundations theme.
+It is a static website built in the [hugo ](https://gohugo.io/) framework and uses the [foundations](https://themes.gohugo.io/foundation-theme/) theme.

 It is accessible via the domains:
-* learninglanguagelab.com (registered with godaddy.com)
+* [learninglanguagelab.com](https://learninglanguagelab.com) (registered with godaddy.com)
-* learninglanguagelab.org (registered with godaddy.com)
+* [learninglanguagelab.org](https://learninglanguagelab.org) (registered with godaddy.com)
-* languagelearninglab.org (registered with weebly.com)
+* [languagelearninglab.org](https://languagelearninglab.org) (registered with weebly.com)

 It is hosted at incommesurable.com (registered with godaddy.com).
 To update the website, clone the repository, make changes, and push them to the remote git repository at incommesurable.com.